-2 • d - sublevel $(l = 2, m = -2, -1, 0, +1, +2)$ has five orbitals; • f - sublevel $(l = 3, m = -3, -2, -1, 0, +1, +2, -1)$ +3) has seven orbitals.
-Thus, the number of orbitals on the sublevel equals $2l + 1$ Formoolootrios Equals $2i + 1$. rerroelectrics spontaneous polarization in the certain temperature spontaneous polarization in the certain temperature nole electric moment from the electric field intensity Microscopical cause of the ferroelectric phenome- nons is the presence of the atomic or molecular di- noles within substance which are oriented according to the external electric field and remain oriented after its switching off Switching over to the opposite direction of the electric field leads to the inverse orientation of the dipoles.
+1 , • d - sublevel ($l = 2, m = -2, -1, 0, +1, +2$) has five orbitals; , , , , , , , , , , , , , , , , , , , • f - sublevel (l = 3, m = -3, -2, -1, 0, +1, +2, +3) has seven orbitals.
+Thus, the number of orbitals on the sublevel equals $2l + 1$.
+Ferroelectrics Ferroelectrics are the substances which have the spontaneous polarization in the certain temperature range and the hysteresis of the dependency of the di- pole electric moment from the electric field intensity.
+Microscopical cause of the ferroelectric phenome- nons is the presence of the atomic or molecular di- poles within substance which are oriented according to the external electric field and remain oriented after its switching off.
+Switching over to the opposite direction of the electric field leads to the inverse orientation of the electric field leads to the inverse orientation of the dipoles.
 In the ferroelectrics the dipole is formed by dis- placement in the elementary cell of the atoms of the one kind having two stable positions with respect to the atoms of another kind (see section 7.5).
-So the positively charged ion Ti^+ in the barium ti- tanate has two equivalent stable positions in the lat- tice with respect to the ions of the barium and oxy- gen. Thus the elementary dipole oriented in the respec- tive direction is formed.
+So the positively charged ion Ti + in the barium ti- tanate has two equivalent stable positions in the lat- tice with respect to the ions of the barium and oxy- gen. Thus the elementary dipole oriented in the respec- tive direction is formed.
 In the case of spontaneous polarization the dipoles in all cells have the random direction.
 When the ferroelectric is placed in the electric field then most of dipoles are formed up mainly in one direction which is kept after switch off the exter- nal electric field.
 Ferroelectrics are used in the ferroelectric transi- tions to create the devices of the nonvolatile memory.
 Ferromagnetics Under the action of the external magnetic field the dipoles are oriented in the field direction and increase the magnetic induction from B_0 to B_1 and the magnetic flux from Φ_0 to Φ_1 .
 The increment of the induction ΔB is called the magnetization J.